 In addition to data collection, NeCEN offers a wide range or cryo-EM related services, including sample preparation, sample screening, image processing and specialized customer tailored trainings and courses.

-NeCEN is an open access facility and additionally accessible through Instruct and iNEXT.
-See the NeCEN website for detailed contact information.
+NeCEN is an open access facility and additionally accessible through Instruct and iNEXT-D. See the NeCEN website for detailed contact information.

 NeCEN is an open access facility for high resolution cryo-electron microscopy of biological samples.
 Two state-of-the-art Titan Krios transmission electron microscopes allow efficient and automated high resolution data collection in its two most broadly used forms, single particle analysis (SPA) and cryo-electron tomography (cryo-ET).
 These imaging techniques allow visualisation of biomolecular structures, such as proteins, macromolecular complexes, bacteria, and cell organelles at subnanometer resolution in close-to-native conditions.
 The facility is equipped with a BSL2 lab and microscope rooms.